Improving the health of older aged care workers

 - employment conditions to improve ‘time and income capability’

-The ARC Linkage project comprises five studies, each taking a different approach to informing policy development around older workers and their workplaces.
-It brings together researchers from the Australian National University, the federal departments of Social Services and Employment, the Brotherhood of St Laurence, the University of Melbourne, Safe Work Australia and Queensland Treasury.
+The ARC Linkage project is made up of five separate studies.
+It brings together researchers from the Australian National University, the federal departments of Social Services and Employment, the Brotherhood of St. Laurence, the University of Melbourne, Safe Work Australia and Queensland Treasury.